vishwa0415/SampathFoodCity-Academic-Database-Project/README.md

-# SampathFoodCity-Academic-Database-Project
-This is an offline food city system which is leading number of features.
-In this project specially focused on the Database design and development.
-This project involved with Microsoft SQL server management studio for database development.
-Using Java language the system is designed and the JDBC library helped to make connections between databases.
+# SampathFoodCity - Academic Database Project

+## Overview

+**SampathFoodCity** is an academic offline food city management system developed to demonstrate advanced concepts in **database design and development**.
+The main focus of this project is building a well-structured relational database using **Microsoft SQL Server Management Studio (SSMS)** and integrating it into a fully functional desktop-based application using **Java**.

+This project simulates the internal operations of a food retail store, managing inventory, sales, and customers through a user-friendly interface.

+## Key Features

+- Structured relational database design with normalized tables.
+- Secure and efficient **Java + JDBC** connectivity with SQL Server.
+- Offline desktop application—no internet required.
+- Supports multiple modules including:
+  - Product Management
+  - Inventory Tracking
+  - Sales Management
+  - Billing and Reporting

+## Technologies Used

+- **Backend Database**: Microsoft SQL Server Management Studio (SSMS)
+- **Programming Language**: Java
+- **Database Connectivity**: JDBC (Java Database Connectivity)
+- **IDE**: NetBeans